Winchester Model 1894: Overview

 Handgun calibers are preferred by modern-day Cowboy Action Shooters as it allows one type of ammunition for both rifle and handgun.
 A typical combination would be an 1873 Colt (Colt Peacemaker or clone) and a Winchester 1894 capable of shooting the same type of ammunition.
 The 1894 action, designed for smokeless rifle rounds, is much stronger than the action of the Winchesters (Models 1866, 1873, 1876) that were based on Benjamin Henry's toggle-link system, and can easily handle modern high-pressure revolver cartridges such as the .44 Magnum.

 From 1984 to 1997, the Model 94 angle eject 20" barreled carbine and 24" barreled XTR rifle were offered in 7-30 Waters (an improved .30-30 case necked down to a 7mm bullet).
 In 2003, the rifle was offered in .410 shotgun and named the Model 9410.

 As of 1983, the Winchester 1894 holds the record for best-selling high-powered rifle in U.S. history.

+In 2003, the Utah Department of Corrections purchased multiple .30-caliber Model 94s for usage in firing squad executions.
+They were planned to be used in two upcoming executions that June, although they were later delayed.
+They were first used in the Utah execution of Ronnie Lee Gardner in 2010, who remains the most recent inmate to be executed by firing squad in the state of Utah, and was the most recent in the United States until Brad Sigmon in 2025.

 U.S. production ceased in 2006.
 At the time there were 14 versions of the Model 94 in the Winchester catalog.
 In 2010 Winchester Repeating Arms reintroduced the model 94 in two Limited Edition models to commemorate the 200th anniversary of Oliver F. Winchester's birth in New England in 1810.

 Design changes

-Three major changes have been made in the design and construction of the Winchester 1894 since World War II, all tied to major shifts in Winchester's corporate leadership and direction.
+Three major changes have been made in the design and construction of the Winchester 1894 since World War II.
+All of these major changes are tied to Winchester's corporate leadership and direction.
 The first and largest came in 1964, after the 1963 resignation of gun enthusiast John M. Olin from the presidency of the company he founded, Olin Corporation.
 The second came in 1982, after Olin's 1981 sale of the Winchester factory to its employees, who formed the U.S. Repeating Arms Company (USRAC).
-The third in 1992, after the 1989 bankruptcy of USRAC and its subsequent purchase by FN Herstal, which sought to market Winchester guns worldwide.
+The third came in 1992, after the 1989 bankruptcy of USRAC and its subsequent purchase by FN Herstal, which sought to market Winchester firearms worldwide.